kitshinghk-crypto/kafka-event-counter/README.md

 ##  Event Persistance Consumer
 [Event Persistance Consumer](event-persistence-consumer) consumes the event messages in the Kafka queue and insert the event in the Postgre DB.
-The module belongs to the consumer group, "group_persistence".
+The module belongs to the Kafka consumer group, "group_persistence".
 The following shows the 'event' table schema in Postgre DB.

 ```